Comprehensive education and support for managing hereditary cancer risks

 - Multiple cancers in the same individual

-- 10 or more colorectal polyps
+- Ten or more pre-cancerous colorectal polyps

-- A rare type of cancer (e.g., male breast cancer, sarcoma, diffuse type gastric cancer, medullary thyroid cancer, pheochromocytoma)
+- A rare type of cancer (e.g., male breast cancer, sarcoma, diffuse-type gastric cancer, medullary thyroid cancer, pheochromocytoma)

 - A known cancer-predisposing genetic change already identified in your family

-Who provides genetic counseling?
+Who provides genetic counseling services?

 How soon can I get an appointment?